Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

 \subsection{Nominal recursors}

-Next we look at some nominal recursors in their ``natural habitat'', using concepts and terminology used by the authors who introduced them (only adapted slightly to this paper's notations, and instantiated to the syntax of $\lambda$-calculus).
+Next we look at nominal recursors in their ``natural habitat'', using concepts and terminology used by the authors who introduced them.
 Later on, in \S\ref{sec-nomRecAsEpiRec}, we will recast them in a uniform format.

-For convenience, we will refer to these recursors by the additional operators that they are based on; e.g., the ``perm/free'', or ``swap/fresh'' recursor.
-However, we should emphasize that not only the choice of the operators, but also the axioms imposed on them are responsible for a recursor's behavior.
+For convenience, we refer to these recursors by the additional operators they are based on; e.g., the ``perm/free'', or ``swap/fresh'' recursor (not forgetting though that not only the chosen operators, but also the axioms imposed on them are responsible for a recursor's behavior). \looseness=-1